AlexMCrick/PixelPlacer/README.md

 # Pixel Placer

-**Pixel Placer is an r/place type website that allows for multiple users to contribute to a single canvas**
+**Pixel Placer is an Reddit r/place type site that allows for multiple users to contribute to a single canvas**

-*Pixel Placer is currently hosted at [dougwyork.com](https://dougwyork.com)*

 ![pixlplacer](https://user-images.githubusercontent.com/26613326/51764681-c2b65c80-20a3-11e9-83e9-6d89bcb26dfe.png)